Ophthalmic Medical Personnel

 Employment turnover is expected to increase as members of the baby boom generation retire over the next few years.

-Earnings for ophthalmic medical personnel (depending on the level of education and work experience) generally range from $22 to $47 per hour (2018 estimate).
+Earnings for ophthalmic medical personnel generally range from $22 to $47 per hour (2018 estimate).
+Exact earnings depend on the individual’s level of education and work experience.

 For information about current collective agreements in the public and not-for-profit sectors, see the Health Sciences Association of Alberta (HSAA) website.